 Swiss Nespresso Machines we know.
 Italian espresso makers we love… but what about the Swiss Jura, or the International Breville / Sage, and U.S. Flair espresso machine makers !

-We know that when in Italy, the coffee feels like it’s the best in the world (…if only the French cafés could great a great cappuccino, then we’d be in heaven with a French pain au chocolat for breakfast ! )
+We also know that when in Italy, the coffee feels like it’s the best in the world (if only the French cafés could great a great cappuccino, then we’d be in heaven with a French pain au chocolat !)

 In doing our research and reviews, we found three main categories of coffee machine brands for you to consider so you can find your favourite from whichever way you like to look at it.

 We could argue a fourth category of commercial style brands but there are sooo many ( try looking at all the machine names you see in a coffee shop ).
 Rocket, Santos, Macan are a few more commercial type brands that we had.
 We’ll show you in our top 20 list.
-After simplifying our life – we still ( I mean Paul !) kept the Rocket machine, and hopefully we will get it installed again to use in our future life somewhere – so it’s our 20th brand !
-We’ll show you in our top 20 list.
+After simplifying our life – we still ( I mean Paul !) kept the Rocket machine, and hopefully we will get it installed again to use in our future life somewhere – so it’s our 20th brand.

 1… Kitchen appliance coffee machine brands